nikivanstein/GSAreport/README.md

 ## Building binaries

+If you want to build the executables yourself you can use the following commands.
+We use pyinstaller to package the executables.
+Make sure you have pyinstaller installed with `pip install pyinstaller`.

 On MAC, building Mac OS exe:

     pyinstaller --distpath dist/darwin/ GSAreport.spec

-Build windows exe:
+Build windows exe via docker:

     docker run -v "$(pwd):/src/" cdrx/pyinstaller-windows

-Build linux exe:
+Build linux exe via docker:

     docker run -v "$(pwd):/src/" cdrx/pyinstaller-linux